datacommonsorg/website/docs/developer_guide.md

 ### Basic Development

-For development that only involves minor bug fix and feature addition, need to:
+For development that only involves minor bug fixes or feature additions, the following steps are required:

 - Install [`nodejs`](https://nodejs.org/en/download/)